RumbleDB/rumble-test-suite/README.md

 mvn test
 ```
 The output reports will be generated in rumble-test-suite/target/surefire-reports/*

+The test harness expects the W3C QT3 checkout to already exist in ``qt3tests/``.
+Tests do not clone or pull that repository automatically anymore.

 (Tested with Python 3.12)
 Finally, analytics can be generated and plotted by running